 end

-Creates a new empty trade in the portfolio.
+Creates a new empty trade in the portfolio, optionally tagged with a string.

 Returns: Trade object